Arizona State Sun Devils football: Bowl games

 Arizona State has played in 33 bowl games in its history.
 The Sun Devils have a bowl record of 15–17–1.

 Head coaches

+† Arizona State vacated 8 wins total due to NCAA violations from the 2020 season.

 Home stadiums

-The Sun Devils play their home games at Frank Kush Field at Sun Devil Stadium in Tempe, Arizona.
-Sun Devil Stadium was constructed in 1958 and originally held a capacity of 30,000.
+The Sun Devils play their home games at Frank Kush Field at Mountain America Stadium in Tempe, Arizona.
+Mountain America Stadium, formally known as Sun Devil Stadium, was constructed in 1958 and originally held a capacity of 30,000.

 On September 21, 1996, the playing surface was renamed Frank Kush Field after the long time ASU coach in a 19–0 upset of then top-ranked Nebraska.

-Prior to the construction of Sun Devil Stadium, the Sun Devils played their home games at the following locations:
+Prior to the construction of Mountain America Stadium, the Sun Devils played their home games at the following locations: